richardschoen/howtostuff/installmariadbonibmi.md

 ```
 cd /QOpenSys/pkgs ; /QOpenSys/pkgs/bin/mysqld_safe --datadir=/QOpenSys/var/lib/mariadb/data
 ```
-***The bash server start will lock up the terminal window so you may want to start the MariaDB server job from a submitted job on the IBM i - (SAMPLE TODO)***
+***The MariaDB mysqld server startup will lock up the terminal window so you may want to start the MariaDB server job from a submitted job on the IBM i or possibly using the QSHEXEC command which is part of the QSHONI library (if you have it installed)*** https://github.com/richardschoen/qshoni

-***Since the mysqld starts as a background thread job you can probably just close the SSH/bash terminal windows and the mysqld server daemon will stay running.
+***Since the mysqld starts as a background thread job and locks up the terminal windows, you can probably just close the SSH/bash terminal window and the mysqld server daemon will stay running.
 (Need to Test)***

 # Setting the MariaDB root user password after starting server for the first time
 The server must be running before setting the new root user password and using the mysqladmin command.